 All adverse credit information reported by your creditors attaches to your credit report, but the good news is that this information falls off over time.
 In other words, the older the negative information is, the less important it is on your credit score.
 Luckily, debts associated with collection efforts, foreclosures on real property, and a delinquent credit card or mortgage payments fall off your credit report in seven years.
 It is important to note that some accounts such as unpaid tax liens and other public debts do not fall off and remain indefinitely.

 When will Bankruptcy be removed from my credit report?

-Fortunately, after the bankruptcy is completed, you may begin to build a very good credit score.
+Fortunately, after the bankruptcy is completed, you may begin to build an excellent credit score.
 While achieving a good score will not happen instantly, it is possible to accomplish it.
-Some folks are able to have credit scores between 570 – 680 six (6) months after they file for bankruptcy – this all depends on how effort one puts into rebuilding their credit.
+Some folks can have credit scores between 570 – 680 six (6) months after they file for bankruptcy – this all depends on how much effort one puts into rebuilding their credit.

-Generally, banks see folks that have just received a bankruptcy discharge as good candidates for credit since they currently have no outstanding debts and are unable to discharge the newly acquired debts in another bankruptcy in the immediate future.
+Generally, banks see folks who have just received a bankruptcy discharge as good candidates for credit since they currently have no outstanding debts and cannot discharge the newly acquired debts in another bankruptcy in the immediate future.
 Once you are extended new credit, you must be watchful about repaying timely.
 A sure-fire way to improve your credit is by keeping balances low.
 Usually, less than 30% is recommended, and less than 10%, if possible, is even better.